cheminfo/eln-docs/docs/89_for_developers/contributing/developmentSetup.md

 #### Branch, commit, pull requests

-The Source Control icon in the Activity Bar (`CTRL</kdb>+`SHIFT ⇧</kdb>+<kdb>G`) the left will list the uncommitted changes in your workspace, you can enter a commit message and use the checkmark to commit the changes.
+The Source Control icon in the Activity Bar (`CTRL`+`SHIFT ⇧`+`G`) the left will list the uncommitted changes in your workspace, you can enter a commit message and use the checkmark to commit the changes.

 ![VSCode souce control](source_control.png)